Here are four factors that can help take the fear out of having plastic surgery:

 2. Decisions, decisions.

 Every day people make decisions that they are not afraid to make; what to order from the menu, what to wear to work, what movie to watch.
 Most of these are not complicated.
 Choosing a plastic surgeon is obviously more complicated and important than many of these day-to-day decisions.
-A great way to start is making sure the surgeon is an experienced board-certified plastic surgeon, like the surgeons at Edina Plastic Surgery.
+A great way to start is making sure the surgeon is an experienced board-certified or board eligible plastic surgeon, like the surgeons at Edina Plastic Surgery.

 During the initial consultation, the plastic surgeon will answer any questions and explain the procedure, the recovery time and talk to the patient about the results.
 The surgeon’s knowledge and expertise can be of tremendous help to patients in the decision-making process.